 "True, but that danger is past, now."

-"We are going to the Southern Industrial Sector," Isis explained, "where we will rendezvous with your new employer."
+"We are going to the Southern Industrial Sector," Isis explained, "where we will rendez-vous with your new employer."

 "I'm not being turned over to Garriner?"

 "Garriner sets up extractions," Dace said.
 "He doesn't carry them out.
 That's what he hires people like us for."